EspressoPlus/gogo-workflow/git-crash-course.md

 While still in the main branch, examine differences in code between branches.
 Text that hasn't been changed will be white.
-Red text is not yet in the current (main) branch
+Lines starting with "-' and red text are not yet in the current (main) branch

 ```bash
  ck@mycomputer zz-repo (main)]$ git diff feature-readme-instructions

 diff --git a/README.md b/README.md
 index d13e4db..1f8597d 100644
 --- a/README.md